You are reading this article because your mint leaves are turning yellow.

 Aphids Can Cause the Yellowing of Leaves

-An aphid attack can cause the leaves to turn yellow in color.
-Aphid infestation can cause the leaves to curl and lead to stunted growth of the plant.
+An aphid attack can cause the leaves to turn yellow.
+Aphid infestation can cause the leaves to curl and lead to stunted plant growth.

 Sooty molds grow on the mint leaves when the insects release some sticky substance.
 They release honeydew as well.